1. Introduction

 With a black plate below the sign, reference can be made to the rules for privately managed parking schemes.

-The sign indicates special lanes that must be used by vehicles that drive at a lower speed than what is indicated for the other lanes, see the Road Traffic Act, Section 14, item 5 for more detail.
+The sign indicates a special lane that must be used by vehicles travelling at a lower speed than the speed specified for the remaining lanes.

 E 41 Speed specification for exit